 I’m writing from the beach in Cannes, France but don’t be put off by visions of me splayed out on a sun lounger taking in the rays – it’s a work trip.
 I’ve been hosting my show CNN Talk from the Cannes Lions festival which is the Oscars and the Davos for creative types combined.
 The best media and marketing campaigns are honoured here while an array of panels and talks pop up on the side-lines, where the great and good of the industry try to make sense of where it’s all going next.

 Celebrity brand ambassadors fly in and add the glitz that you’d expect of the French Riviera and as they do so, the fashion stakes rise.
 Achingly trendy creatives grace the promenade but we are what we wear and these are the figures charged with defining the zeitgeist and communicating it back to consumers.
 Joining the melee are those who control the multi-billion-dollar global marketing spend with the agencies that spend it and the media companies that receive it.
+These are the great and the good of the sector, the ones who succeeded.

 When I look around I see people in shorts, colourful shirts, the odd tattoo and a beard … a summer dress.
 The trick here is to wear something that works for a breakfast meeting and can carry you through a conference, beach lunch and on to cocktails on a superyacht in the harbour as the sun sets.
 It might sound like luxury but there’s serious business being done behind the scenes which justifies all the expense.